Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Categorification and Bar involution on exterior powers

-for any $\lambda \in \mX^\hint$. \end{lemma} \begin{proof} The uniqueness of a bar-involution on the $\cH^\hint$-module $\bigwedge^n \mV^\hint$ follows with similar arguments to Lemma \ref{lem:bar_unique}, although they are slightly simpler because the special generator $B_0$ behaves nicer.
+\end{prop} \begin{proof} The uniqueness of a bar-involution on the $\cH^\hint$-module $\bigwedge^n_q \mV^\hint$ follows as in Proposition~\ref{lem:bar_unique}, although the arguments are slightly simpler because the special generator $B_0$ behaves nicer.
 The details are left to the reader. \end{proof}